Kirton McConkie

 Kirton McConkie is an American law firm headquartered in Salt Lake City, Utah.
 It is the largest law firm in Utah, and it has long served as the external legal counsel for The Church of Jesus Christ of Latter-day Saints (LDS Church).
 It was ranked the 300th largest law firm in the United States in 2022 by the National Law Journal.

 History

 The firm was founded by Wilford "Bill" Kirton Jr. and Oscar W. McConkie Jr. in 1964.
-Later it added partner B. Lloyd Poelman and for a brief time became known around 1990 as Kirton McConkie & Poelman.
+Later it added partner B. Lloyd Poelman and for a brief time became known around 1990 as Kirton McConkie & Poelman, before Poelman was convicted of soliciting a prostitute after which the name reverted back.
 In October 1990, the firm grew to 51 attorneys, and moved to a larger space from 330 South 300 East to the 17th and 18th floors of Eagle Gate Tower in downtown Salt Lake City.